Paparazzi (Lady Gaga song): Chart performance

 In the United States, the song debuted on the Billboard Hot 100 at number 74 on the issue dated September 12, 2009, and reached a peak of number six, becoming her fourth consecutive top-ten single on the chart.
 With the song, Gaga joined Christina Aguilera, Beyoncé, and Fergie as the only women this decade to collect four Hot 100 top-tens from a debut album.
 It also reached the top of Billboard's Pop Songs chart, thus making Gaga the first artist in the 17-year history of Pop Songs chart to have her first four singles from a debut album reach the top of the chart.
 The song also topped the Hot Dance Club Songs chart.
 As of February 2018, it has sold 3.6 million digital downloads in the United States according to Nielsen Soundscan.
 It became Gaga's fourth song to top the three-million mark, and was certified five-times Platinum by the Recording Industry Association of America (RIAA).
 "Paparazzi" debuted on the Canadian Hot 100 at number 92 and moved up to number 57 the following week becoming the week's greatest digital gainer.
 The song ultimately peaked at number three on the chart, in its 13th week.

 "Paparazzi" debuted on the official Australian Singles Chart at number 73 on the issue dated June 1, 2009, and leaped to 27 the next week.
 The song ultimately peaked at number two, giving Gaga her fourth top five single in Australia.
-The song was certified two-times Platinum by the Australian Recording Industry Association (ARIA) for shipment of 140,000 copies.
+The song was certified six times platinum by the Australian Recording Industry Association (ARIA) for shipment of 420,000 copies.
 In New Zealand, "Paparazzi" debuted at number 23 on the week ending June 22, 2009, and reached a peak of number five.
-The song was certified Gold by the Recording Industry Association of New Zealand (RIANZ) after 14 weeks on the chart, for shipping over 7,500 copies.
+The song was later certified double platinum by the Recording Industry Association of New Zealand (RIANZ), for shipping over 60,000 copies.